 We observed a confirmed partial response in a patient with checkpoint blockade-resistant metastatic melanoma.
 This patient had metastatic disease that showed no benefit from pembrolizumab, radiotherapy or ipilimumab, before enrolling in the EOS-850 clinical trial.
 Eight weeks after the last administration of a four-dose course of ipilimumab, this patient had evidence of disease progression with new lesions and began treatment with EOS-850 160 mg BID.
 At the first post-enrollment disease assessment seven weeks after the initiation of therapy, this patient showed stable disease, with a 26% reduction in target lesions, and the patient reported improved function of the affected arm.
 Sixteen weeks after treatment initiation, a 44% reduction in tumor size was observed, as shown in the figure below.
-As of the patient is continuing to receive EOS-850.
+As of the , 2020, this patient is continuing to receive EOS-850.
 This patient continues to report decreased swelling and has noted improved mobility of his arm.

-A confirmed partial response was also observed in a patient with metastatic CRPC.
+A partial response was also observed in a patient with metastatic CRPC.
 Prior to the EOS-850 trial, this patient had five previous rounds of therapy, including antiandrogen therapy and chemotherapy with docetaxel and cabazitaxel.
-After eight weeks of treatment with EOS-850 80 mg BID; tumor measurement showed stable disease with a small increase in the size of tumors and lymph nodes reported.
-Reduction in the size of target lesions of 40% and 49% were observed at 16 weeks and 30 weeks after initiation of EOS-850 dosing, respectively, as illustrated in the figure below.
-The patient's level of prostate-specific antigen, a tumor biomarker, also decreased from 2.03 ng/mL to 0.2 ng/mL while on treatment.
+After eight weeks of treatment with EOS-850 80 mg BID, the patient's level of prostate-specific antigen, or PSA, a biomarker of disease severity, had decreased from 2.03 to 0.73; tumor measurement showed stable disease with a small increase in the size of tumors and lymph nodes reported.
+A second assessment 16 weeks after initiation of EOS-850 dosing found that the PSA level had decreased to 0.2 and there was a 40% reduction in the size of target lesions, as illustrated in the figure below.
 This patient also reported reduced bone pain.
-As of June 10, 2020, dosing is continuing in this patient.
+As of , 2020, dosing is continuing in this patient.